A stratified homotopy hypothesis: Constructible bundles

 \end{cor}

-\begin{proof} We proceed by induction on $p$.
-The case $p=0$ is immediate.
+\begin{proof} Surjectivity on objects of the second functor follows a similar argument as for the first functor.
+We proceed by induction on $p$.
+The case $p=0$ is the identification~(\ref{79}).
 The case $p=1$ is Corollary~\ref{0burn-bun-ess}.
 Now suppose $p>1$.
-From the definition of~(\ref{p-burn-to-bun}) in terms of the diagram~(\ref{p-diag}), it is enough to verify thta each of the arrows in~(\ref{p-diag}) is essentially surjective.
-For this it is remains to verify that the arrow labeled by ``induction'' is essentially surjective.
-This arrow is between fiber products, each of which is among isofibrations.
-Essential surjectivity of this arrow therefore follows by induction.
+From the definition of~(\ref{p-burn-to-bun}) in terms of the diagram~(\ref{p-diag}), it is enough to verify that each of the arrows in~(\ref{p-diag}) is surjective on objects.
+The vertical functors are equivalences between categories.
+The upper right horizontal functor is surjective on objects, as the $p=1$ case.
+The functor labeled as ``induction'' is base change of the functor